|A Mighty Change|

 The final sections contain documents related to deaf events and issues at mid-century: the grand reunion of alumni of the American Asylum for the Deaf in 1850; the dedication of the Thomas Hopkins Gallaudet monument in Hartford; the debate over the viability of a deaf state; and the triumphant inauguration of the National Deaf-Mute College (now Gallaudet University) in 1864, which in many ways culminated this period of change.
 Taken together, the individual texts in this remarkable collection provide a valuable historical record and a direct glimpse of the experiences, attitudes, and rhetoric of deaf Americans during this time of change.

-Christopher Krentz teaches English and American Sign Language at the University of Virginia in Charlottesville, VA.
+Christopher Krentz teaches English and American Sign Language at the University of Virginia.

 ISBN 978-1-56368-101-1, paperback